blackducksoftware/synopsys-detect/docs/markdown/downloadingandrunning/airgap.md

 ## Adding the [blackduck_signature_scanner_name] to your air gap zip

-To create air gap zip that includes the [blackduck_signature_scanner_name], follow these steps:
+To create an air gap zip that includes the [blackduck_signature_scanner_name], follow these steps:

 1. Unzip the [solution_name] air gap zip to create the [solution_name] air gap directory.
 1. Download the appropriate [blackduck_signature_scanner_name] zip from your Black Duck instance (System > Tools > Legacy Downloads > Signature Scanner), and unzip it.
 This will create a directory with a name like scan.cli-x.y.z.